 Here we go into the steps for how to start a travel blog:

-Define Purpose and Goals of your Travel Blog
+Step # 1: Define The Purpose and Goals of your Travel Blog

-Choose a Domain Name for your Travel Website
+Step #2: Choose a Domain Name for your Travel Blog

-Once you got the basic ideas down for the goals, tone, and audience of your website, decide on a name for your website.
+Once you have the basic ideas down for your website goals, tone, and audience of your website, you need to decide on a name for your website.
 This will be useful in choosing a domain name—the website address—as you want the two to match or be very similar if at all possible.

 If you are wanting a free domain name, you can get one by getting one through WordPress.com, Blogspot, or Weebly but your website will be a subdomain of that website if you choose to use the free version (e.g., www.independenttravelcats.blogspot.com).
 Now, don’t purchase or create your domain name just yet, proceed to the next stop.